 Air Control Party Personnel,

-Just announced in Oct 2013 by the Korean Tiger Division,
+Just announced in Oct 2013 by the South Korean Tiger

 To all ROMAD's - We Need Your Help

-South Korean TIGER DIVISION ROMAD's were know as "Pack Rats", Group #3, 1965 ~ 1974 +, and were located at the South Korean DIVISION HQ and Camp Thunderbolt as well as at remote locations from these camps.
-Camp Thunderbolt was assigned to the South Korean Tiger Division Cav.
-Regiment Division located just West of Qui Nhon, Vietnam on highway QL-19 at the base of An Khe Pass.
-You will also find that the South Korean Tiger Division HQ also known as Tiger Town, was just South, South West of Qui Nhon, Vietnam, and just West, off of highway QL-1 South of the QL-19 interchange.
-(Note: the QL = US in highway numbering like highway US-1).
-We also served with the South Korean Blue Dragon Marine Division all over the place in the I-COR, II-COR and III-COR regions.
+The South Korean TIGER DIVISION ROMAD's in Vietnam were know as "Pack Rats", Group #3, 1965 ~ 1974, and were located at the South Korean DIVISION HQ and Camp Thunderbolt as well as at remote locations from these camps.
+Camp Thunderbolt was assigned to the South Korean Tiger Cav.
+Regiment Division located just West of Qui Nhon, Vietnam on Highway QL-19 near the base of An Khe Pass.
+You will also find the South Korean Tiger Division HQ also known as Tiger Town, was just South, South West of Qui Nhon, Vietnam, and just West, off of Highway QL-1 located well South of the QL-19 interchange.
+(Note: the QL = US highway numbering like highway US-1).
+We also served with the South Korean Blue Dragon Marines all over the place in the I-COR, II-COR and III-COR regions.

-The DASF's PagesAdditions, updates and corrections are made as I receive the information.
+The 7 DASF PagesAdditions, updates and corrections are made as I receive the information.

 No Airman have checked in that were assigned to this unit.